umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Set-up/Installation/index.md

 In this guide we will show how you can install Umbraco Deploy on a brand new site and set up Umbraco Deploy using Github actions

 :::note
-Do note that in this guide we are hosting the site on Azure Web Apps and using Github actions to set up the CI/CD build server, however you are free to choose the hosting provider and CI/CD pipeline that you prefer, as long as it supports executing Powershell scripts
+Do note that in this guide we are hosting the site on Azure Web Apps, using Github actions to set up the CI/CD build server, however you are free to choose the hosting provider and CI/CD pipeline that you prefer, as long as it supports executing Powershell scripts it will work with Umbraco Deploy
 :::

 ## Installation steps